nickvarner/a24-and-more-react/README.md

-creating the a24 and more website using react for front end
+creating the a24 and more website using MERN stack

-and express, node.js and mongodb for backend
+M ongoDB
+E xpress
+R eact
+N ode